Author: Josef Boehle, PhD

 both, through existing and new international organisations and institutions a

 more peaceful, just, and sustainable future of humankind?
-Are the existing
+Are the existing national,

-and up to the challenges of globalisation?
+the challenges of globalisation?

 Anybody